 Tom Stern is a retired County Veterans Service Officer in Wisconsin.
 He served fifteen months in Vietnam (1968-69) with a direct combat support supply unit in the Central Highlands.

 Lisa Stice received a BA in English literature from Mesa State College (now Colorado Mesa University) and an MFA in creative writing and literary arts from the University of Alaska Anchorage.
-She is a Marine Corps wife who lives in North Carolina with her husband, daughter and dog.
-She is the author of a full-length poetry collection, Uniform (Aldrich Press, 2016).
-You can find out more about her and her publications at her website and on Facebook.
+While it is difficult to say where home is, she currently lives in North Carolina with her husband, daughter, and dog.
+She is a Pushcart Prize nominee and the author of a full-length poetry collection, Uniform (Aldrich Press, 2016).
+Find out more about her and her publications at her website and on Facebook.

 Michael M. "Mike" Switzer

 Mike Switzer enlisted in the Army and volunteered to serve in Vietnam following his graduation from the University of South Florida.
 In Vietnam he served with the 173rd ABN Brigade in the Central Highlands, where he was wounded and evacuated in September 1969.
 After discharge he completed law school at Florida State University, retiring to Tampa in 2007.